 You may have various reasons for taking this viewpoint.
 For example:

-Putting a fifth choice down is not compulsory so ultimately the choice is yours.
-It is a safety net for many applicants and gives you an alternative if things go wrong with your application, or on results day if you don’t get the grades you need.
+A fifth choice is not compulsory so ultimately the choice is yours.
+It is a safety net for many applicants and gives you an alternative if things go wrong with your application, or on results day if you do not get the grades you need.
 Most people do put down a fifth choice and there is nothing to be lost in doing so.

 Your careers advisor will be a great point of contact for more personalised advice.
 Look up courses related to medicine at universities you like or through general course search websites.
-Common choices include, but aren’t limited to, biomedical sciences, biochemistry, psychology, chemistry, biology or an allied health profession course.
+Common choices include, but are not limited to, biomedical sciences, biochemistry and psychology; chemistry, biology or an allied health profession course.

 Ultimately, give your fifth choice serious thought, thinking carefully about the potential scenario of not getting into medical school.
 Be honest and realistic with yourself and, if in doubt, it is safer to pick something you may be interested in rather than taking a gamble and leaving the option blank.